-- 1. Determine how you will bring wiring from your 115 Vac power source (or 230V source if applicable) to the control box.
+- 1. Determine how you will bring wiring from your 115 Vac power source (or 230V source if applicable) to the control enclosure.
 For 115 Vac, you need three wires-high (black), neutral (white) and ground (green).
-No. 16 wire is recommended, no. 14 if local codes require it.
+No. 16 wire is recommended (No. 14 if local codes require it).
 For 230 Vac, wires are black and red with green or green/yellow for ground. - 2.
-Determine how you will connect the wires from AutoSet Plus to your press control stop circuit.
-You need two wires.
-No. 16 is recommended, no. 14 if local codes require it.
-You should wire the AutoSet Plus into the top stop circuit to avoid sticking the press on bottom if AutoSet Plus stops the press due to an overload. - NOTE: Top stop circuits are active only in continuous (automatic) operations on most press controls.
-If overload protection is required during inch or single stroke mode, you may have to install an additional control relay so AutoSet Plus will stop the press. - 3.
-Open the cover of the control box.
-See Figure 2-2 for a drawing of the inside of the box.
-Near the top of the enclosure, you will see a metal cover.
-This cover protects you from the power supply.
+Determine how you will connect the wires from AutoSet to your press control stop circuit.
+You need two wires (No. 16 recommended, No. 14 if local codes require it).
+You should wire the AutoSet into the top stop circuit to avoid sticking the press on bottom if AutoSet stops the press due to an overload.

+NOTE: Top stop circuits are active only in continuous (automatic) operations on most press controls.
+If overload protection is required during inch or single stroke mode, you may have to install an additional control relay so AutoSet will stop the press.

+3. Open the cover of the enclosure.
+See Figure 2-2 for a drawing of the inside of the enclosure.
+Near the top of the enclosure, you will see a black metal cover.
+This cover protects the power supply.
 To remove it, unsnap the two white plastic plugs at the bottom of the cover (pull plug straight up).
 Then loosen the screw on top, and remove the cover.
 You will see the connector for AC power and the stop circuit at right.

-WARNING!
-SHOCK HAZARD!
+WARNING SHOCK HAZARD